yifeim/active-area-search/README.md

 Instruction: run startup.m ; then run demo_10x10.m .

-Misc: the data contains one draw from a Gaussian process; one can verify its validity by attempting to optimize the GP hyper-parameters which returns the same choice of parameters.
+Misc: Compile phi.c and solve_chol.c for faster computation.
+The demo data contains one draw from a Gaussian process; one can verify its validity by attempting to optimize the GP hyper-parameters which returns the same choice of parameters.

 Ref: Yifei Ma, Roman Garnett, Jeff Schneider.
 [Active Area Search via Bayesian Quadrature. ](http://www.jmlr.org/proceedings/papers/v33/ma14.pdf) AISTATS 2014.